Ashutosh-099/JS-React-Notes/8. React Testing/React Testing.md

   3. getByPlaceholderText(<PLACEHOLDER_VALUE>)
   4. getByTitle(<TITLE>)
   5. getByTestId(<TEST_ID>) etc..
+- `getByRole` is also accepts second parameter, if we need to access element which is multiple in dom, but having different properties, then we can pass unique property in the second parameter. `screen.getByRole("button", { name: "Search"})`
 - `getByTestId` is a very useful function, if we need to find specific element, but there are more element or difficult to access element by there name, role, text. etc.
 - We can simple use `getByTestId`, just assign test id property to specific element, like `<h1 data-testid="heading">Hello World</h1>`
 - We can use the above like this, `screen.getByTestId("heading")`